-During the last few years, Sedletska said Poroshenko has pursued a campaign against investigative journalists and anti-corruption activists as he considers running for a second term.
+During the last few years, Sedletska said, Poroshenko had pursued a campaign against investigative journalists and anti-corruption activists as he considers running for a second term.

-On the morning of December 19, 2017, Sedletska was summoned for questioning as a possible witness in a criminal investigation against Artem Sytnyk, the director of the National Anti-Corruption Bureau of Ukraine (NABU).
+On the morning of Dec.
+19, 2017, Sedletska was summoned for questioning as a possible witness in a criminal investigation against Artem Sytnyk, the director of the National Anti-Corruption Bureau of Ukraine.

 They accused Sytnyk of disclosing confidential information to multiple Ukrainian journalists in 2017 about an upcoming case against Konstantin Kulik, the deputy head of the Department of International Cooperation of the Prosecutor General’s Office of Ukraine.
 Kulik was accused of illicit enrichment by the anti-corruption bureau.

-According to criminal laws in Ukraine, a journalist may not be required to disclose information about sources they had agreed to keep confidential unless a court ruled otherwise.
+According to criminal laws in Ukraine, a journalist may not be required to disclose information about sources they had agreed to keep confidential unless a court rules otherwise.

-“That the request targets well over a year’s worth of data belonging to a prominent Ukrainian investigative journalist raises deeply troubling questions about the real intent of those seeking the information,” said RFE/RL Spokeswoman Joanna Levison in a statement a week after the district court’s ruling.
+“That the request targets well over a year’s worth of data belonging to a prominent Ukrainian investigative journalist raises deeply troubling questions about the real intent of those seeking the information,” RFE/RL spokeswoman Joanna Levison said in a statement a week after the district court’s ruling.

-Poroshenko established the anti-corruption bureau in 2014 after a popular revolution ousted President Viktor Yanukovych, an ally of Russia’s Vladimir Putin, for high-level corruption.
-At the time, Poroshenko promised to combat the wide-spread Russian-influenced corruption and to move Ukraine toward establishing European Union membership.
+Poroshenko had established the anti-corruption bureau in 2014 after a popular revolution ousted President Viktor Yanukovych, an ally of Russian President Vladimir Putin, for high-level corruption.
+At the time, Poroshenko promised to combat the widespread Russian-influenced corruption and to move Ukraine toward establishing European Union membership.

-According to Sytnyk, “the pressure on [his office’s] executives and detectives has started with the beginning” of its work,” he wrote in an email to CNS.
-“Despite increasing attempts to influence the activities of the institution and pressure, the…detectives continue to expose corruption schemes and investigate criminal proceeding as of top-corrupt officials.”
+According to Sytnyk, “the pressure on (his office’s) executives and detectives has started with the beginning” of its work, he wrote in an email to Capital News Service.
+“Despite increasing attempts to influence the activities of the institution and pressure, the…detectives continue to expose corruption schemes and investigate criminal proceedings of top-corrupt officials.”

 Fished out of the water by divers and then painstakingly dried and published by journalists, they form a paper trail to corruption.
 In 2015, Sedletska helped create a British documentary “From Russia with Cash,” in which she and others went undercover using hidden cameras to investigate how money laundering of foreigners fueled London’s property boom.
 The work led to official efforts by Britain’s prime minister to combat the issue.

-Scheme’s journalists have been threatened and harassed by the government.
-The cases are either poorly investigated by the same prosecutor’s office or not investigated at all.
+“Schemes” journalists have been threatened and harassed by the government, according to RFE/RL.
+The reporters found the cases are either poorly investigated by the same prosecutor’s office or not investigated at all.

 “Independent investigative journalism became a very important force in fighting corruption,” Sedletska said.
 “For the countries like Ukraine where there is no real rule of law – investigative journalists play a very important role.”

-The European Court of Human Rights, comprised of the 47members of the Council of Europe, including Ukraine, primarily enforces rulings through political pressure.
-On November 23, 2018, it held a forum in Kiev, “Supporting Ukraine in the execution of judgments of the European Court of Human Rights.”
-The forum drew attention to the chronic problem of Ukraine’s judicial system not enforcing ECHR judgements.
+The European Court of Human Rights — known as the ECHR and comprising the 47 members of the Council of Europe, including Ukraine — primarily enforces rulings through political pressure.
+On Nov.
+23, it held a forum in Kiev, “Supporting Ukraine in the execution of judgments of the European Court of Human Rights.”
+The forum drew attention to the chronic problem of Ukraine’s judicial system not enforcing ECHR judgments.

-Sedletska fought back against the probe into her phone records by filing a complaint with the ECHR in September, 2018, which quickly made an interim ruling stating that the Ukrainian government should hold off accessing her records for a month.
+Sedletska fought back against the probe into her phone records by filing a complaint in September with the ECHR, which quickly made an interim ruling stating that the Ukrainian government should hold off accessing her records for a month.
 In October, it decided to maintain the measure “until further notice”.

-Ukraine has abided by the ECHR rulings, which is in line with Poroshenko’s stance of reforming corruption and joining the European Union.
+Ukraine has abided by the ECHR rulings, which had been in line with Poroshenko’s stance of reforming corruption and joining the European Union.
 The EU has warned Ukraine that the district ruling against Sedletska would endanger its fight against corruption.